Ovy

 What was the most valuable tip someone gave you during your start-up phase?

-What was it like for you to land investors with a tech product in a predominantly male-dominated industry?
+What was it like for you to attract investors with a technical product in a predominantly male-dominated industry?

-98% of our conversations were with male investors.
-It happened that they didn't understand the problem we were trying to solve with our products, because it was naturally a female one.
-However, we were quickly able to attract very good investors, such as the medical device manufacturer Beurer, who participated as a strategist at an early stage.
-By the way, hardware is generally a red flag for many investors.
-That's because it takes a lot of capital and time to develop and get such products approved - and then investors don't care whether the company was founded by men or by women.
+98% of our discussions were with male investors.
+It happened that they didn't understand the problem we wanted to solve with our products, as it is of course a female problem.
+However, we were quickly able to attract very good investors, such as the medical device manufacturer Beurer, which participated as a strategist at an early stage.
+Incidentally, hardware is generally a red flag for many investors.
+This is because it takes a lot of capital and time to develop and approve such products - and then investors don't care whether the company was founded by men or women.

-What tips would you give to other female founders?
+What tips would you give other female founders?

-One: If you're starting a business, start with an acute problem facing your target audience and solve it.
-Second, shout out your idea and get feedback.
-Third, prepare for the (very) long run!
-And most importantly, reason in pairs, and the initial night shifts will be more fun.
+Firstly: If you are founding a company, start with an acute problem that your target group is facing and solve it.
+Secondly, shout out your idea and get feedback.
+Thirdly: Prepare for the (very) long run!
+And most importantly: Start in pairs, then the initial night shifts will be more fun.

-Where do you see your startup in three years?
+Where do you see your start-up in three years' time?

-In the future, we want to develop more medical devices in both software and hardware to improve women's health in the long term.
-In three years, we want to have new hardware in hand that will make the methodology even easier and safer.
+In the future, we want to develop more medical products in both the software and hardware areas in order to improve women's health in the long term.
+In three years' time, we want to have new hardware in our hands that will make the method even simpler and safer.

 Ovy App @Ovy